Updated April 15, 2021 - What’s new »

-Please be aware that if you knowingly materially misrepresent that material or activity is infringing your copyright, you may be held liable for damages (including costs and attorneys fees) under Section 512(f) of the United States Digital Millennium Copyright Act (“DMCA”) or similar laws in other countries.
+Please be aware that if you knowingly materially misrepresent that material or activity is infringing your copyright, you may be held liable for damages (including costs and attorneys fees) under Section 512(f) of the DMCA or similar laws in other countries.

 Filing a Counter Notice

-If you’ve received a notification that Content has been removed for a copyright complaint, it means the Content owner asked us to remove it.
+If you’ve received a notification from Evernote that Content has been removed for a copyright complaint, it means we received a notice pursuant to the DMCA alleging that the Content infringed a copyright right.
 If you believe that the removal of the Content is a result of a mistake or misidentification, you can file a counter-notice.

 Please send the following information to our designated copyright agent: